KelvinHere/book-review-app/testing.md

 ### Scoring Tests
 Manual tests were carried out on the scoring system to make sure the scores were being calculated correctly.
-Tests below, each was tested out on a new book
+Tests below, each test was carried out on a newly input book.

 - **Test initial score** - Passed
     - Book added